BaguaSys/tutorials/src/getting-started/index.md

 > python -m bagua.distributed.launch --no_python --nproc_per_node=8 bash your_bash_script.sh
 > ```

-### Distributed launch job on one node
+#### Method 2: run command on a single node providing a host list

-If the ssh service is deployed on your nodes, and the trust relationship is configured between each other.
-You can launch job distributed on one node.
+If the ssh service is available with passwordless login on each node, we can launch a distributed job on a single node with a similar syntax as `mpirun`.

-You need to use a built-in tool of bagua, named `baguarun`.
-Similar to mpirun, but but no additional installation is required.
-For the example of multi-node training example above, the command to start through bagurun is as follows:
+Bagua provides a program `baguarun`.
+For the multi-node training example above, the command to start with `bagurun` looks like:

 ```shell
 baguarun --host_list NODE_1_HOST:NODE_1_SSH_PORT,NODE_2_HOST:NODE_2_SSH_PORT \